MiguelCardoso77/SurgicalSync-BackEnd/docs/SprintA/1-register-backoffice-users/readme.md

 Registered users receive a one-time setup link via email to set their password and activate their account.

-A confirmation email is sent to verify the user’s registration
+A confirmation email is sent to verify the user’s registration.

+#### To Use in Postman:
+{
+"id": "1",
+"userName": "TestUsername",
+"userEmail": "defaultEmail@isep.ipp.pt",
+"userRole": "Admin"
+}

 ## 3. Diagrams